MapColonies/shared-images/nginx-s3-gateway/README.md

    - NGINX is configured using the `./configure` script with various modules and options, including dynamic modules for OpenResty.
    - NGINX is then compiled (`make`) and installed (`make install`).

+   To determine the appropriate configuration for building NGINX with additional Lua and dynamic modules, I retrieved the configuration command using "nginx -V" within the desired version of NGINX.
+This ensures compatibility with the chosen NGINX version.
+   Executing "nginx -V" inside the container of the selected NGINX version helps guarantee that the configuration for building NGINX is as close as possible to the official NGINX version.
+This minimizes the risk of encountering binary compatibility issues during the build process.

 4. **Add-ons Installation:**
    - Additional Lua modules that do not require compilation (e.g., lua-resty-redis) are cloned and installed.